enzymejs/enzyme-matchers/packages/jest-enzyme/README.md

 expect().toHaveProp({foo: 'value'});
 ```

-Assert that the given wrapper has the provided propKey and associated value if specified:
+Assert that the given wrapper has the provided propKey and associated value if specified.

 ```js
 function User() { ... }